MnBr$_2$ on the graphene on Ir(110) substrate: growth, structure, and super-moir\`e: Conclusions

 \section{Conclusions}

-MnBr$_2$ growth on Gr/Ir(110) exhibits the hallmark of van der Waals epitaxy, with substrate alignment improving at higher growth temperatures.
-At 400\,K growth, MnBr$_2$ is nearly epitaxially aligned with Gr, with densely packed rows rotated by 30$^\circ$ and exhibits a hexagonal lattice (3.90 ± 0.01 Å), consistent with bulk 1T-MnBr$_2$.
-Morphology evolves from fractal to compact dendritic-skeletal islands as temperature increases.
+At 400\,K growth, MnBr$_2$ is nearly epitaxially aligned to Gr with densely packed rows rotated by 30$^\circ$, while at lower temperatures the orientation of MnBr$_2$ islands scatters more around the preferred epitaxial relation, as typical in van der Waals epitaxy.
+MnBr$_2$ exhibits a hexagonal lattice with a lattice parameter of 3.90 ± 0.01 Å, consistent with bulk 1T-MnBr$_2$.
+The MnBr$_2$ island morphology evolves from fractal to compact dendritic-skeletal islands as temperature increases.
 Nucleation is homogeneous at low temperatures but becomes heterogeneous at defects and step edges at room temperature and above.
-Second-layer nucleation is more probable than on bare Gr, suggesting stronger MnBr$_2$-MnBr$_2$ interaction than MnBr$_2$-Gr, while step-edge barriers are insignificant.
-Upon annealing, sublimation begins at 570\,K and MnBr$_2$ is fully desorbed by 670\,K.
+Second-layer nucleation is more probable than on bare Gr, while step-edge barriers are insignificant.
+Upon annealing, sublimation begins at 570\,K and MnBr$_2$ is fully desorbed at 670\,K. A comparative growth experiment suggests for single-layer MnBr$_2$ a similar growth behavior and structure on Gr/Ir(111).
+STS reveals a band gap for single-layer MnBr$_2$ of approximately 4.4\,eV with the valence band at $\approx$ -2.5\,eV and conduction band at $\approx$ +1.9\,eV.
+When tunneling into the MnBr$_2$ conduction band, the apparent STM height reaches 5.95\,\AA, almost the bulk interlayer spacing, while in the band gap it remains rather constant at the low value of 4\,\AA.

 A complex super-moiré arises from the interplay of MnBr$_2$, Gr, and Ir(110).
-The strongest Fourier component corresponds to a “virtual” moiré between MnBr$_2$ and Ir(110), despite the lattices not being in contact.
-This puzzle is resolved by recognizing that the dense-row periodicity of Ir(110) strongly modulates the Gr charge density, which couples with the Br sublattice of MnBr$_2$.
-The resulting 13.5\,nm periodicity originates from the beating between stripes of Gr/Ir(110) (3.3\,nm) and MnBr$_2$/Ir(110) (2.7\,nm), while contributions from hexagonal MnBr$_2$/Gr moiré (2.5\,nm) is also required.
+Its strongest Fourier component corresponds to a virtual moiré between MnBr$_2$ and Ir(110), although the two lattices are not in contact.
+In real space this virtual moiré causes a dominant 2.7\,nm stripe pattern.
+Moreover, the linear combinations of these moiré wave vectors with the ones of the Gr/Ir(110) moiré with a 3.3\,nm stripe periodicity give rise to a super-moiré component with a 13.5\,nm beating pattern.
+The same virtual MnBr$_2$/Ir(110) moiré also enters the second super-moiré component due to linear combinations of its wave vectors with those of the MnBr$_2$/Gr moiré, which gives rise to orthogonal stripe segments in real space.

-STS reveals a band gap of single-layer MnBr$_2$ of approximately 4.4\,eV with the valence band at $\approx$ -2.5\,eV and conduction band at $\approx$ +1.9\,eV.
-The apparent STM height is 5.95\,\AA~, almost reaching the bulk interlayer spacing, when tunneling through the conduction band, whereas it remains rather constant at the low value of 4\,\AA.
-This behavior, along with the spatial modulation of the tunneling barrier height and hybridization of the Br sublattice with Gr/Ir(110), demonstrates that the super-moiré is predominantly electronic rather than structural in origin.
-The large apparent corrugation compared to that of Gr/Ir(110) further supports this conclusion.